Cloud Usage Monitor

 Polling Agent

 A polling agent is a processing module that collects cloud service usage data by polling IT resources.
-This type of cloud service monitor is commonly utilized to periodically monitor IT resource status, such as uptime and downtime (Figure 3).
+This type of cloud service monitor is commonly used to periodically monitor IT resource status, such as uptime and downtime (Figure 3).

 Related Patterns: